pkkid/x11pygrid/README.md

 * `ALT`+`CTRL`+`NUMPAD-8` - Move window to top.
 * `ALT`+`CTRL`+`NUMPAD-9` - Move window to top right.

+Repeatedly press one of the defined keybindings to cycle through window sizes available at the desired location on the screen.

 #### Configuration ####
 Configuration is done via a JSON file located at `~/.config/pygrid.json` which will be created with default options if not found when starting up.
 The default configuration is below.
 If you introduce top level sections `'monitor0': {...}` or `'monitor1': {...}` to provide different options for each monitor on your system.
 Any settings not defined will fall back to user-defined defaults, then global defaults.
 NOTE: Updating configuration in this JSON file does *not* require you to restart PyGrid.